 Our business uses technology resources on a dispersed, global basis for a wide variety of functions including development, engineering, manufacturing, sales, accounting, and human resources.
 Our vendors, partners, employees, and customers have access to, and share, information across multiple locations via various digital technologies.
 In addition, we rely on partners and vendors, including cloud providers, for a wide range of products and outsourced activities as part of our internal IT infrastructure and our commercial offerings.
 Secure connectivity is important to these ongoing operations.
 Also, our partners and vendors frequently have access to our confidential information as well as confidential information about our customers, employees, and others.
 We design our security architecture to reduce the risk that a compromise of our partners' infrastructure, for example a cloud platform, could lead to a compromise of our internal systems or customer networks.
 In addition, our Third-Party Risk Program manages risk posed by our suppliers that have access to our confidential information, systems, or network, but this risk cannot be eliminated and vulnerabilities at third parties could result in unknown risk exposure to our business and information.
+In addition, cyber security threats may pose a significant risk to our third-party partners and could have a material adverse impact on their businesses, operations, products, and services that we use in our day-to-day operations.

-The current cyber threat environment indicates increased risk for all companies, including those in industrial automation and information.
+The current cyber threat environment indicates increased risk for all companies, including those in industrial automation and information technology.
 Like other global companies, we have experienced cyber threats and incidents, although none have been material or had a material adverse effect on our business or financial condition.
 Our information security efforts, under the leadership of our Chief Information Security Officer and Chief Product Security Officer, with the support of the entire management team, include major programs designed to address security governance and risk, product security, identification and protection of critical assets, insider risk, third-party risk, security awareness, and cyber defense operations.
 We believe these measures reduce, but cannot eliminate, the risk of a cybersecurity incident.
-Any significant security incidents could have an adverse impact on sales, harm our reputation and cause us to incur legal liability and increased costs to address such events and related security concerns.
+Any significant security incidents could have an adverse impact on sales, harm our reputation, and cause us to incur legal liability and increased costs to address such events and related security concerns.